Running Total in Power BI

 Step #14: This is the overall summary, now add a newly created measure to the table to get the “Running Total” column.

-There you go we have running total measure.
+There you go, we have a running total measure.

 We can also create a running total by using another measurement technique as well, but this measure will give different sorts of results only.